 Recipe Variations

 This really is the best smoked cheese recipe.
 So much so you can utilize it in other recipes made with cream cheese.
-Here are a few ideas to get you thinking:
+I actually love throwing them in Southwest Egg Rolls.
+Here are a few more ideas to get you thinking:

 Cranberry Jalapeño Dip – Smoke the cream cheese without any additives.
 Place the cream cheese in the refrigerator for 2-3 hours to chill before adding the cranberry jalapeños mix to the top of the cream.